WebDevStudios/custom-post-type-ui/README.md

 * Added: "CPTUI_VERSION" constant and deprecated "CPT_VERSION".
 * Added: For developers: plenty of extra hooks all over for customization needs.
 * Updated: Increased accessibility coverage.
+* Added: Notes about post types and taxonomies from WordPress core.

 **1.2.3**